How to Make Horseradish Syrup

 Horseradish is a perfect seasoning for meat and fish dishes, cheeses, soups, and salads.
 It goes well with apples, beets, root vegetables, grilled meats, or hard-boiled eggs.

-I use horseradish leaves to make vegetarian cabbage rolls, an ingredient in pesto sauce, or just in a horseradish sauce itself.
-I make a lot of pickles for the winter in which horseradish is an obligatory ingredient.
+I use horseradish leaves to make vegetarian cabbage rolls or in horseradish sauce.
+I also make a lot of pickles for the winter, in which horseradish is an obligatory ingredient.
 Horseradish gives pickles better flavor, durability, and elasticity (thanks to it, pickled cucumbers are crisp and crunchy) and increases their health-promoting properties.

 Horseradish’s best nutritional value is the highest right after is grated gratin.
 Of course, it will be spicy!
 Sometimes tears will fall from your eyes while eating it – and this is a good symptom!
 It will heal your sinuses like nothing else!